AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/multiple-rows-in-database-for-same-entity.md

 * If you specify a start date without an end date, there will be at least two rows with the same entity/rule/page ID.
 One row will indicate the original state of the entity (the row in which `created_in=1`), and one row will indicate the *End of the Scheduled Update*.

-* If you specify a Start Date with an End Date: there will be at least 3 rows with the same entity/rule/page ID - one row will indicate the original state of the entity (the row in which `created_in=1`), one row for the **Start of the Scheduled Update**, one row for the **End of the Scheduled Update**.
+* If you specify a start date with an end date, there will be at least three rows with the same entity/rule/page ID.
+One row will indicate the original state of the entity (the row in which `created_in=1`), one row will be for the *Start of the Scheduled Update*, and one row will be for the *End of the Scheduled Update*.

 For example, in this query: